rforbiodatascience24/group_22_package/README.md

 ```

 The cendog package replicates the central dogma of molecular biology.
 It
-consists of 5 functions which is described below
+consists of 5 functions which is described below.

+## Description of functions

 #### Function 1: DNA_sample